nterreri/thesis/report/chapter1.md

 largest student projects undertaken in recent years at UCL, and it is part of a long-term strategy to bring the UCL Computer Science department and the UCL Hospital closer together.

+The scope of the present report is limited to the architecture and implementation of the chatbot system, as opposed to a complete user-facing product: the complete application is a joint effort of four members of PEACH, with distinct concerns being assigned to different members of the team.
+The author of the present document is tasked with design and implementation of the core system backend.
+The other members of the chatbot team include: Andre Allorerung (MSc SSE) as the technical team lead who also oversees of the integration of the system with the resources available to PEACH and the data storage system that will persist information gathered through the chatbot system.
+Rim Ahsaini (MSc CS) working on a specialized search engine for resources that may interest and help support cancer patients based on their concerns (to be available both through conversation with the chatbot and independently), Deborah Wacks (MSc CS) as lead UX designer working on the implementation of a webserver through which deliver the chatbot and search engine to users.

 [^aiarticles]: Numerous articles, among which: (The Economist, 2016), (Berger, 2016), (Knowledge@Wharton, 2016), (Finextra Research, 2016)